Friday, May 16, 2025

 B-side

-is a Rolling Stones cover written by Jagger/Richards and originally released on the US version of the Out of Their Heads LP in 1965.
+is a cover of an obscure, R&B-ish Rolling Stones song written by Jagger/Richards and originally released on the US version of the Out of Their Heads LP in 1965 (it wasn't released in the UK until 1971 when it appeared on Stone Age, a Decca compilation which the band strongly disavowed).

-A-side was also released on The Silks 2013 album Last American Band (CD/LP, self-released) which was produced by PW.
+A-side was also released on The Silks 2013 album Last American Band (CD/LP, self-released) which was also recorded at Flowers and produced by PW.

 Poke Me In My Cage [The Replacements] (1 song; 24:22)